webpack/webpack.js.org/src/content/api/logging.md

 - `logger.error(...)`: for error messages
 - `logger.warn(...)`: for warnings
 - `logger.info(...)`: for __important__ information messages.
 These messages are displayed by default.
-Only use this for messages that the user really needs to know
+Only use this for messages that the user really needs to see
 - `logger.log(...)`: for __unimportant__ information messages.
 These messages are displayed only when user had opted-in to see them
 - `logger.debug(...)`: for debugging information.
 These messages are displayed only when user had opted-in to see debug logging for specific modules
 - `logger.trace()`:  to display a stack trace.
 Displayed like `logger.debug`